bu2/bu2.github.io/_posts/2018-04-08-ignition-part1.md

 ---
 layout: post
 title:  "Ignition - Roasting eggs on Amazon AWS with Python, Spark, Pandas and Scipy: Part I (The Context)"
-date:   2018-04-04
+date:   2018-04-08
 ---

-Project code name "Ignition" is about scaling some [PySpark](http://spark.apache.org/) computation for timeseries processing.
+Project code name "Ignition" is about scaling some [PySpark](http://spark.apache.org/) computation for timeseries processing on [Amazon AWS](https://aws.amazon.com).
 The target is to process 1TB of timeseries on different hardware setups and extract metrics like execution time or AWS related costs.
 This first part introduces the context: the data and the computation that will be the subject of this experiment.
-The following parts will cover the performance, scalability and cost on Amazon AWS.
+The following parts will cover the performance, scalability and cost on AWS.

 Regarding the data, here is an interesting dataset: [The MIMIC-III Waveform Database Matched Subset](https://physionet.org/physiobank/database/mimic3wdb/matched/).